 Teaching and learning methods

-Applied Topic: Additional recorded lecture materials on Blackboard
+Applied Topic: Additional asynchronous recorded lecture materials on Blackboard

 Applied Topic: Individualised feedback over email